n3wang/voidodex/.kanbn_boards/basegame/.kanbn/tasks/movement-speed-tiles-doors.md

 ## Sub-tasks

-- [ ] selecting the profile square also works not needs , or make the
+- [x] selecting the profile square also works not needs , or make the
-- [ ] by default the rooms are 4x4 tiles that can be selectable and moved, only one character fits per tile
+- [x] by default the rooms are 4x4 tiles that can be selectable and moved, only one character fits per tile
+- [ ] modify into tiles based